 Renu Khanna has a Master's degree in Business Administration from the Faculty of Management Studies, Delhi University, India.
 She has over 25 years of experience in Health Care Management and Organisation Development in health organisations.
-Her work over the last 15 years has focused on women's health and rights.

-She worked for many years in a tribal area of Gujarat to help evolve a community -based women's health programme.
+She worked for many years in a tribal area of Gujarat to help evolve a community-based women's health programme.
 She also collaborated with the Public Health Department of Brihan Mumbai Municipal Corporation to mainstream concepts of Quality Assurance and Gender in the public health system.
 As a Gender and Health trainer, Renu has been part of a network to develop a short course on Gender and Health and Gendered Research in Health and has conducted several Gender and Health workshops for health professionals including policy makers.
-She is also involved in policy critique and policy and programme advocacy in India.

-Renu is part of national networks like, Medico Friends Circle, Jan Swasthya Abhiyan (People's Health Movement, and Shodhini.
-She is a founding member of Sahaj (Society for Health Alternatives) and is based in Baroda, Gujarat in India and is actively involved in women's health movement.
-Renu is a member of WABA's Gender Working Group and has conducted gender training for breastfeeding advocates.
+Renu is part of national networks like Medico Friends Circle, Shodhini, Jan Swasthya Abhiyan (People's Health Movement) and is a founding member of Sahaj (Society for Health Alternatives).
+She is a member of WABA's Gender Working Group and has experience in conducting gender training for breastfeeding advocates.

-Paul Sinnappan - For the past 10 years, Paul has been involved in conducting gender training for men in the credit unions, cooperatives, micro credit programmes and nongovernmental organisations (NGOs) in Malaysia as well as in South East Asia.
+Paul Sinnappan - For the past 10 years, Paul has been involved in conducting gender training for men in the credit unions, cooperatives, micro credit programmes and non-governmental organisations (NGOs) in Malaysia as well as in South East Asia.
 This initiative began with the introduction of gender concerns by the donor agency the Canadian Co-operative Association (CCA).
 The International Co-operative Association (ICA), the Asian Confederation of Credit Unions (ACCU) and the Asian Women in Co-operative Development Forum (AWCF) are now partners in this process of integrating gender in co-operatives in Asia and Pacific.
+Paul has been conducting WABA's Gender Training Workshop since 2004.
+He is appreciated by our participants for enriching the training with his personal experiences, observations and creative solutions for gender-based problems faced by communities and men in particular.

-WABA Gender Programme Goals -
+WABA Gender Programme Goals

-- 1. To promote gender awareness among breastfeeding advocates and to mainstream the gender perspective in breastfeeding advocacy and programmes. - To promote collaboration between the breastfeeding movement and the women's movement, in order to strengthen the common advocacy goals of both movements; and to undertake joint advocacy, education and training on women's rights, health and breastfeeding. - 3.
+- 1. To promote gender awareness among breastfeeding advocates and to mainstream the gender perspective in breastfeeding advocacy and programmes. - 2.
+To promote collaboration between the breastfeeding movement and the women's movement, in order to strengthen the common advocacy goals of both movements; and to undertake joint advocacy, education and training on women's rights, health and breastfeeding. - 3.
 To increase participation of men in domestic work, child care and provide breastfeeding support; to raise men's awareness on women's rights and reproductive health issues.

-The World Alliance for Breastfeeding Action (WABA) is a global network of individuals and organisations concerned with the protection, promotion and support of breastfeeding worldwide based on the Innocenti Declaration, the Ten Links for Nurturing the Future and the WHO/UNICEF Global Strategy for Infant and Young Child Feeding.
-Its core partners are International Baby Food Action Network (IBFAN), La Leche League International (LLLI), International Lactation Consultant Association (ILCA), Wellstart International, Academy of Breastfeeding Medicine (ABM) and LINKAGES.WABA is in consultative status with UNICEF and an NGO in Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).
+The World Alliance for Breastfeeding Action (WABA) is a global network of individuals and organisations: concerned with the protection, promotion and support of breastfeeding worldwide based on the Innocenti Declarations, the Ten Links for Nurturing the Future and the WHO/INICEF Global Strategy for Infant and Young Child Feeding.
+Its core partners are International Baby Food Action Network (IBFAN), La Leche League International (LLLI), International Lactation Consultant Association (ILCA), Wellstart International and Academy of Breastfeeding Medicine (ABM), WABA is in consultative status with UNICEF and an NGO in Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).

-WABA, P.O.Box 1200, 10850 Penang, Malaysia

-Tel: 60-4-658 4816 • Fax: 60-4-657 2655 • Email: waba@streamyx.com • Website: www.waba.org.my is on for the 3rd consecutive year!
+WABA, P.O.
+Box 1200, 10850 Penang, Malaysia Tel: +60-4-658 4816 • Fax: +60-4-657 2655 Email: waba@streamyx.com • Website: www.waba.org.my The Breastfeeding Promotion Network of India (BPNI) is a national people's initiative to protect, promote and support of breastfeeding.